nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 | `Accepted`   | You have accepted the internship opportunity.                                                                                     |
 | `Rejected`   | You have either been rejected by the company, or that you have rejected the internship offer.                                     |

-<p style="text-align: center;">Figure 5: Description of statuses</p>
+<p style="text-align: center;">Table 3: Description of statuses</p>

 Depending on the status of the internship application, the `DATE` field will be interpreted differently.
-Figure 6 documents the meaning of `DATE` with respect to each `STATUS` value.
+Table 4 documents the meaning of `DATE` with respect to each `STATUS` value.

 | `STATUS`     | Interpretation of `DATE`     |